adctl/adctl/README.md

+## I can't maintain this project now.
+If anybody have time to support - i can add you to the team.

 # AdCtl
 AdCtl - library adds support of Google Analytics, Google AdMob, Google Play Services, StartAd.mobi, Google Cloud Messaging, and online purchase of Stripe.com and Cloudpayments.ru for your Qt/C++ or Qt Quick/QML project.